If you’re a carer, there’s financial support out there to help you. Find out what’s available and how to apply.

 Scotland

 You won’t get Carer’s Allowance Supplement if you have an underlying entitlement to Carer’s Allowance.
-Carer’s Allowance Supplement won’t affect your other benefits or tax credits.
+Carer’s Allowance Supplement won’t affect your other benefits.

-Find out more at mygov.scot about the Carer's Allowance SupplementOpens in a new window
+Find out more about Carer's Allowance SupplementOpens in a new window on mygov.scot

 Carer’s Credit

-Carer’s Credit is a National Insurance credit that fills up gaps in your National Insurance record.
+Carer’s Credit is a National Insurance credit that fills gaps in your National Insurance record.

 It helps towards your State Pension while you’re not making any contributions because of your caring role.